-Earth between sun and Saturn June 15 | EarthSky.org
+We go between Saturn and the sun July 9 | EarthSky.org

 Illustration above via NASA; not to scale.

-So this is Saturn’s special day, its yearly opposition, when Saturn is opposite the sun in Earth’s sky.
-As a consequence, Saturn rises in the east at sunset, climbs highest up for the night at midnight and sets in the west at sunrise.
-It is visible all night, closest and brightest for this year.
+And don’t worry about exact times too much.
+Just know that – around now – Saturn is more or less opposite the sun in Earth’s sky, rising in the east around sunset, climbing highest up for the night around midnight and setting in the west around sunrise.
+When opposite the sun, Saturn is visible all night and at its best!

+You need a telescope to see Saturn’s rings.
+But Saturn is always visible to the eye as a golden “star.”

-Although Saturn comes closest to Earth for the year on the same date that it reaches opposition (June 15), the ringed planet comes nowhere as close to Earth as the NASA illustration at the very top of this post might lead you to believe.
-At present, Saturn lies some 10 times the Earth’s distance from the sun, or 9 times the Earth-sun distance from Earth.
-Astronomers refer to the Earth-sun distance as the astronomical unit, or AU.
+Although Saturn comes closest to Earth for the year on the same date that it reaches opposition (July 9, 2019), the ringed planet comes nowhere as close to Earth as the NASA illustration at the very top of this post might lead you to believe.
+At present, Saturn lies some 10 times the Earth’s distance from the sun, and nine times the Earth-sun distance from Earth.
+Astronomers refer to one Earth-sun distance as an astronomical unit, or AU.
 Saturn is now 10 AU from the sun, and 9 AU from us.
+Heavens Above gives information about the present distances of the planets from the sun and Earth.

 So the distance scale of the image at top is off, and so is the size scale.
 For a realistic depiction of Saturn’s size relative to that of Earth, see the illustration below.

-Don’t assume Saturn’s opposition is a one-night-only event.
-The ringed planet will be in good view throughout June, July and August 2017.
-You can recognize Saturn because it’s in your southeast sky at dusk and nightfall, and near the star Antares, the brightest star in the constellation Scorpius the Scorpion.
-You can distinguish golden Saturn from ruddy Antares by color, either with the unaided eye or binoculars.
-Also, Saturn tends to shine with a steadier light than the sparkly star Antares.

-Saturn will remain a fixture of the evening sky until November 2017.
-All the while, golden Saturn shines in close vicinity of ruddy Antares, the brightest star in the constellation Scorpius the Scorpion.
+Also, don’t assume Saturn’s opposition is a one-night-only event.
+The ringed planet will be in good view throughout July, August and September 2019.
+You can recognize Saturn because it’s in your southeast sky at dusk and nightfall.
+Saturn will remain a fixture of the evening sky for the rest of this year.
+All the while, golden Saturn shines in front of the constellation Sagittarius, to the east of the Teapot asterism.

+Our fast movement in orbit brings Earth between Saturn and the sun every year – or, more precisely, about two weeks later every year.
+Four years ago, for instance, Saturn’s opposition happened on May 23, 2015.
+In 2016, it was June 3.
+In 2017, it was June 15.
+In 2018, June 27.
+If you recognize this golden world tonight or later this month, you’ll also enjoy it throughout the Northern Hemisphere summer, or Southern Hemisphere winter.

+The planets that orbit the sun inside of Earth’s orbit – Mercury and Venus – can never be at opposition.
+Only the planets that orbit the sun beyond Earth’s orbit – Mars, Jupiter, Saturn, Uranus, Neptune, and the dwarf planet Pluto – can ever reach opposition, that is, appear opposite the sun in Earth’s sky.

 Enjoying EarthSky so far?
 Sign up for our free daily newsletter today!

-Saturn, the 6th planet outward from the sun, is the most distant world that’s easily visible to the unaided eye.
-Telescopes revealed its rings in the 17th century.
-Spacecraft in the 20th century revealed that what we thought of as three rings around Saturn to be thousands of thin, finely detailed rings – made of tiny chunks of ice.
-Saturn also has 62 moons with confirmed orbits.
-Only 53 of Saturn’s moons have names, and only 13 have diameters larger than 50 kilometers (about 30 miles).

-Saturn is truly a wondrous world of rings and moons.
-It’s everyone’s favorite thing to celestial object to gaze at through a small telescope, so if there’s a public astronomy night near you this month – go!

-Bottom line: Look for Saturn at opposition tonight – June 15, 2017.
-It will be shining in the east this evening, fairly close to the bright star Antares.
-Can’t see Saturn tonight?
+Bottom line: Look for Saturn at and around opposition – July 9, 2019.
+It will be shining in the east this evening.
+Clouded out tonight?
 No problem.
-It’ll be in an excellent place to observe throughout June, July and August 2017.
+Saturn will be in an excellent place to observe throughout July, August and September 2019.

 A planisphere is virtually indispensable for beginning stargazers.
 Order your EarthSky planisphere today.